The music4dance system defines five different categories of tags and two kinds of objects that can be tagged.

 - Each of these tags has an associated dance details page that contains a description of the dance style, a top ten list, and tempo information.

-- Filtering of dance tags works differently than filtering of other tags.
+- Filtering of dance tags works differently from filtering of other tags.

 Genre

-- The Musical Genres that this song has been tagged with.
+The musical genre(s) that this song has been tagged with.
+This tag is only available on songs.

 Tempo

-- Tempo modifier tags.
-Examples of tempo tags on a song include are “consistent”, “inconsistent”, and “weak beat”.
-Examples of tempo tags specific to the dance style for a song are “strict”, “fast”, “double-time”, “half-time” and “slow”.
+Tempo modifier tags.
+Examples of tempo tags on a song include “consistent”, “inconsistent”, and “weak beat” or a meter like “4/4”.
+Examples of tempo tags specific to the dance style for a song are “strict”, “fast”, “double-time”, “half-time”, and “slow”.

-- Tags specific to a dance style (aside from tempo).
-Examples of this type of tag are “modern”, “traditional” and “unconventional”.
+Tags specific to a dance style (aside from tempo).
+Examples of this type of tag are “modern”, “traditional,” and “unconventional,” as well as refinements to the dance style such as “International” or “American.”
+This tag is only available on the dance style.

 See the Tag Filtering page for a detailed description of how to use both kinds of tags to explore the catalog of songs.